smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 Interface using the CFGTCP command or the System i Navigator.
-The OpCon IBM i Agent - Operator Replay - User Management provides the F23 function key to access a convenient prompting screen where the IP Address Interface can be created by this Agent\'s programs.
+The OpCon IBM i Agent - Operator Replay - User Management provides the F23 function key to access a convenient prompting screen where the IP Address Interface can be created by this Agent's programs.

 ### Choosing and Configuring Operator Replay Virtual Device Modes

-The LSAM\'s Operator Replay feature can be configured to cooperate with the virtual display device strategy that has been implemented by the procedures described above.
+The LSAM's Operator Replay feature can be configured to cooperate with the virtual display device strategy that has been implemented by the procedures described above.
 There are four modes of virtual device management supported by Operator Replay.
 But keep in mind that there are